 - Tobi—audio book production tool for human narrated titles.
 Tobi is an authoring tool geared towards re-purposing published material.
 It allows users to add audio narration to a text-only document, to synchronize a podcast with a structured script, or to review and improve an existing Digital Talking Book.

-- WordToEPUB—tool to rapidly create EPUB publications from structured Microsoft Word documents.
+- WordToEPUB—tool to rapidly create EPUB publications from word processing documents from Microsoft Word, Google Docs, LibreOffice Writer and Apple Pages.
 The EPUB files created with this tool can be used in reading apps on any platform, with great screen reader compatibility, and the ability to personalize visual features such as colors, font, text size and layout.

 Completed Work (no longer supported)